 Thanks for writing to us!
 We are happy to see that you are doing your own equity analysis and spending time and effort to understand different concepts.

 It might be a case that the company is investing money in other subsidiaries, related parties etc., which is consuming the free cash flow (FCF) generated by the company.
 The point to note here is that in the data provided by Screener, the money infused in subsidiaries/non-current investments is classified under “investments” and therefore, is not deducted from CFO while calculating free cash flow (FCF) as capital expenditure.

 Advised reading: Free Cash Flow: A Complete Guide to Understanding FCF

 Ideally, the companies in the scenario described by you should not have increasing debt.
 Such companies are expected to have low/negligible debt or a declining trend in debt year on year.
-However, to have any firm opinion about any company showing increasing debt despite having a positive free cash flow (FCF) and a higher self sustainable growth rate (SSGR), it is advised to do detailed analysis of the company.
+However, to have any firm opinion about any company showing increasing debt despite having a positive free cash flow (FCF) and a higher self-sustainable growth rate (SSGR), it is advised to do a detailed analysis of the company.